exoclam/gaspery/README.md

 - fixed_budget.ipynb: Given a target AND a fixed allocation of observations, how do I best spend these observing nights to minimize the uncertainty on K?

-- beat_frequencies.ipynb: Given a host star, how do various combinations of planet orbital period and observing cadence interact to produce "beat frequencies" (contours of bad information content due to aliasing)?
+- beat_frequencies.ipynb: Given a host star, how do various combinations of planet orbital period and observing cadence interact to produce "beat frequencies" (contours of low information content due to aliasing)?

 - companions.ipynb: Fixed budget, but with more than one planet in a system!